 I not only removed the long slotted piece, but also removed the support pieces from that glass holder using my Cat’s Paw pry bar.
 Then, I used my nailer to reattach it to the front facing out with the supports adding to the back.

 Now, if you know me, I like to add a bit of whimsy (aka. typography) to my projects.
 I couldn’t resist turning this upcycled pallet creation into something fun for the kitchen.
 You can see my transfer tutorial HERE for creating your own unique art.

 I love it!
 The dark wood was fantastic as-is, but I really wanted to add that whimsy to the front.
 Do you love it too?

 And…of course I had to make some blue ticking stripe towels to match the farmhousey goodness. tsk.

 Both the shelf unit and towels are available as a set in my online shop.
-You can also purchase the Pfaltzgraff bread platter too!
-Stop by to see all that I have to offer in the way of redeemed furniture, vintage finds, and handmade goods.
+(SOLD) Stop by to see all that I have to offer in the way of redeemed furniture, vintage finds, and handmade goods.

 Do pin and share this upcycled pallet creation to inspire other to give DIY a try.
 It sure can be fun!

 Up next, I’m going to begin working through this haul I picked up from our city cleanup from ONE PERSON’S YARD.
 See my first makeover HERE.